a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/MapSubSections/map-entities.md

 ## What is the purpose of this class?

-The main reason for the `MapEntity` class, which extends from `GameObject`, is that the `MapEntity` class adds a reference to the `Map` class as an instance variable and has several helper methods/processes to keep the game object's update logic and drawn location stay relative to how much the camera has moved.
-This is a bit difficult to explain, but if you think about it, the screen pixel coordinates NEVER change, pixel location (0, 0) is always at the top left of the screen no matter what.
-However, when the camera moves through the map, technically the spot (0 ,0) represents a different coordinate location on the map image.
-In order to properly position entities on the map and take this camera movement into account, the `MapEntity` class converts the game object's x and y position from map's coordinates into screen coordinates which results in location integrity beings maintained in the game logic while the draw logic places graphics in the correct location on screen.
-This is all handled by the `Camera` class, so there is no need to really worry too much about it.

-Additionally, during a `MapEntity's` `update` cycle, the `Player` class instance is passed in, so map entities have the ability to interact with the player directly.
-This is used in situations like an enemy detecting if it touched a player.
+The main reason for the `MapEntity` class, which extends from `GameObject`, is that the `MapEntity` class adds a couple of instance variables made for map entities other than the player -- this includes `isRespawnable` and `isUpdateOffScreen`, which mostly applies to enemies (and can be read about further on the [enemies](./enemies.md) page), as well as an `initialize` method that will properly "reset" an entity on a map back to its original position if necessary (such as for respawning an enemy).

 ## Initialize Method